TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 The stable versions are at your fingertips - if you want anything newer you will just have to [tell Portage](http://wiki.gentoo.org/wiki/Knowledge_Base:Unmasking_a_package).

-{% codeblock get yourself - for instance - PsychoPy: %}
+{% codeblock To get yourself - for instance - PsychoPy, simply run: %}
 emerge psychopy
 {% endcodeblock %}